|Medium of instruction:||English|

 |How and when to apply:|

 You may apply by using our on-line application process at the University’s Graduate School webpage.
-Applications for 2021-22 admissions are now invited.
-You must submit your application
+Applications for 2021-22 admissions, with the following application deadlines, have closed.

 For admission under the Hong Kong PhD Fellowship Scheme (HKPFS):